+There were no anti-dilutive securities for the fiscal years ended April 30, 2023 and 2021, which were excluded from the calculation of net earnings per share.
 Potentially dilutive securities of 48,379 for the fiscal year ended April 30, 2022, have not been considered in the calculation of net loss per share as the effect would be anti-dilutive.
-There were no anti-dilutive securities for the fiscal years ended April 30, 2021 and 2020, which were excluded from the calculation of net earnings per share.

-Under a stock repurchase authorization approved by its Board of Directors (the "Board") on August 22, 2019, the Company was authorized to purchase up to \$50 million of the Company's common shares.
-On May 25, 2021, the Board authorized a stock repurchase program of up to \$100 million of the Company's outstanding common shares.
-In conjunction with this authorization the Board cancelled the \$30 million remaining from the August 2019 authorization.
-The Company did not repurchase any of its shares during fiscal 2020.
-The Company purchased a total of 299,781 common shares, for an aggregate purchase price of \$25.0 million, and a total of 200,046 common shares, for an aggregate purchase price of \$20.0 million, during fiscal 2022 and 2021, respectively, under the authorizations pursuant to a repurchase plan intended to comply with the requirements of Rule 10b5-1 and Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
+On May 25, 2021, the Company's Board of Directors (the "Board") authorized a stock repurchase program of up to \$100 million of the Company's common shares.
+The Company did not repurchase any of its shares during fiscal 2023.
+The Company purchased a total of 299,781 common shares, for an aggregate purchase price of \$25.0 million under the plan approved on May 25, 2021 during fiscal 2022.
+The Company also repurchased a total of 200,046 common shares, for an aggregate purchase price of \$20.0 million under the prior authorization, during fiscal 2021.
 The Company funded share repurchases using available cash and cash generated from operations.
 Repurchased shares became authorized but unissued common shares.
-At April 30, 2022, \$75.0 million remained authorized by the Company's Board of Directors to repurchase the Company's common shares.
+At April 30, 2023, \$75.0 million remained authorized by the Board to repurchase the Company's common shares.